 As a member of Fixed Income Clearing Corporation (FICC), the Company is required to provide additional liquidity resources under a program called the Capped Contingency Liquidity Facility (CCLF).
 In the event of a default of a netting member of FICC, the Company would be required to enter into a resale agreement providing cash to FICC and receiving securities as collateral.
 Each member's commitment amount is periodically recalculated by FICC and communicated to the member firm.
-At June 30, 2023, the Company's maximum commitment was \$4 million, of which none has been utilized.
+At December 31, 2023, the Company's maximum commitment was \$3 million, of which none has been utilized, with an expiration period of over 5 years.